bigdata-i523/hid201/notebook.md

 * 10/05/17 started contributing on cloudmesh.pi
 * 10/05/17 added classes for LED bar
 * 10/07/17 - 10/13/17 created classes for 4 digit display, grove speaker, uv sensor and air quality sensor
+* 10/19/17 setup mqtt on raspberry pi using code in sample-hid000/experiments repo
 # Writing

 * 09/11/17 read about emacs